What is Hodgkin Lymphoma?

 Cost of Hodgkin Lymphoma Treatment

-The cost of Hodgkin Lymphoma treatment ranges from $3,500 to $12,000 which might exceed depending on the severity of the patient cases.
-However, the treatment for Chronic Lymphocytic Leukemia might cost over $20,000 as it might require a bone marrow transplant.
+The cost of Hodgkin Lymphoma treatment in India ranges from $3,500 to $12,000 which might exceed depending on the severity of the patient cases.
+However, the treatment for Autologous Bone Marrow Transplant might cost starts from USD 17430 as it might require a bone marrow transplant.

 Can Hodgkin Lymphoma disease be cured?